deta/space-docs/src/pages/docs/en/quickstart-guides/sveltekit.md

 ## Create a Space Project

-[Space projects](https://deta.space/docs/en/basics/projects) allow you to build and test apps with different Space features before releasing it to the public.
-To create a Space project, run the following command in the Next.js project directory:
+[Space projects](https://deta.space/docs/en/basics/projects) allow you to build, test, and use apps on Deta Space.
+They are also a (optional) launchpad for releasing them to the public.

 ```bash
 space new
 ```

 You will be prompted to enter a name for your project.
-The CLI will then display a generated configuration for the app and prompt you to confirm the setup of the project with that configuration.
-Once confirmed, the project will be created along with a [Spacefile](https://deta.space/docs/en/reference/spacefile) that contains the configuration for the micro and a `.space` directory that stores project information and links it to your Builder project.
+The CLI will display a generated configuration for the app and prompt you to confirm.

+Once confirmed, the project will be created along with a [`Spacefile`](https://deta.space/docs/en/reference/spacefile).
+The `Spacefile` contains the configuration for your [Micro](https://deta.space/docs/en/basics/micros) and a `.space` directory that stores project information and links it to your project.

 ```yaml
 # Spacefile Docs: https://go.deta.dev/docs/spacefile/v0